-The report presents internal audit's performance against targets for the half year ending 30 September 2005, summarised below.
+The report presents internal audit's performance against targets for the nine months ending 31 December 2005, summarised below.

-Quality Targets/Pl's (e.g. Response Time) % Target % Achieved 2005/06 % Achieved 2004/05 Audits completed within planned time 95 96 95 Spending within budget 100 100 100 Productivity rate (estimated) 65 65 70.1 Audit plan achievement (estimated) 90 90 95.1 Report issued within 10 working days of exit meeting 80 92 94 Recommendations accepted/ implemented or agreed 95 97 98 Returned customer questionnaires to show satisfaction 95 100 100 Overall perception of quality of service from Council wide Internal Audit survey 95 - - Recommendations confirmed as actually implemented at next audit visit (see below) 95 71 73
+Quality Targets/PI's (e.g. Response Time) % Target % Achieved 2005/06 % Achieved 2004/05 Audits completed within planned time 95 100 95 Spending within budget 100 100 100 Productivity rate (estimated) 65 65 70.1 Audit plan achievement (estimated) 90 90 95.1 Report issued within 10 working days of exit meeting 80 84 94 Recommendations accepted/ implemented or agreed 95 97 98 Returned customer questionnaires to show satisfaction 95 100 100 Overall perception of quality of service from Council wide Internal Audit survey 95 - - Recommendations confirmed as actually implemented at next audit visit (see below) 95 71 73

 On completion of an audit, a recommendation action plan is agreed with the relevant directorate manager who is then responsible for ensuring its implementation.
 A level of 73% has been achieved in both of the last 2 years against a target of 95%.
-A figure of 71% is now recorded which although a slight improvement over the last quarter (68%), is still disappointing.
+A figure of 71% is now recorded which is still disappointing.
 Implementation of agreed recommendations is a directorate managers responsibility but as members have previously been informed a follow up process is in place to attempt to improve performance in this area.